Avelalien/final_project/README.md

 Turns out that the team with te worst SPI was Brescia, followed by Lecce and Spal.
 All three show up on the table below.
 If we continue to scroll down the other teams named also start to show up.
 While there is no correlation from looking at the highest probablity of a team winning, if you look at the teams they will be up against we can get an idea of the worst teams in the league.

-Gping abck to Juventus I wanted to see the probabilities the team had against winning against other Teams, I looked at Juventus probablities as Team 2.
+Going back to Juventus I wanted to see the probabilities the team had against winning against other Teams.

+I looked at Juventus probablities as Team 2.

+*Note since they are the away games the SPI is almost identical since major changes within the club rarely happen.